It looks like a lot of free things are boring and/or require you to actually have friends. Aren’t there any fun things I can do by myself?

 18. Tour your neighborhood on foot.
 Most neighborhoods have many interesting secrets and things to enjoy and observe on foot.
 Just head out of your front door and wander wherever your spirit takes you.
 You’ll likely find all sorts of interesting things on your journey – places you didn’t know about before, interesting landmarks, beautiful sights, and perhaps an interesting free thing to pick up along the way.

 19. Go stargazing.
 The stars in the night sky are one of the biggest reasons I love living in rural Iowa.
 I can look skyward any non-cloudy evening and see a sky full of stars.
 If you’re lucky enough to live in an area with a clear sky. spend an evening or two gazing at the stars.
 In particular, try to go outside on nights where a meteor shower is in progress, as that just adds to the beauty of the Milky Way.
-Also, look for a guide to the night sky for your local area – Weather Underground offers a great one.
+Download a free app like SkyView Lite (for iOS or Android) to help you pick out constellations, planets, and even passing satellites in the night sky above you.

 20. Get your finances in order.
-While this might not seem like fun at first glance, having a financial plan can greatly reduce the stress of day-to-day life and also greatly increase the peace of mind.
-Spend some time reading up on personal finance, working through activities like 31 Days to Fix Your Finances, setting goals, understanding your current financial state, doing estate planning, defining a budget, and so on.
+While this might not seem like fun at first glance, having a financial plan can greatly reduce the stress of day-to-day life and also greatly increase your peace of mind.
+Spend some time reading up on personal finance, working through activities like 31 Days to Financial Independence, setting goals, understanding your current financial state, doing estate planning, defining a budget, and so on.
 It’s all worthwhile, all free, and all of it will add to your peace of mind.

 21. Make a time capsule.
-Find an old shoebox, then go around your home and find items that clearly mark the reality of your day to day life – a newspaper, receipts, magazines, pictures, and so on.
-Put them in the box and when it’s got plenty of items in it, tape it up very securely and write a date in the future when you can open it – say, in ten or fifteen years.
+Find an old shoebox, then go around your home and find items that clearly mark the reality of your day to day life – a newspaper, receipts, your child’s recent drawings, magazines, photos, and so on.
+You can record a family video on your smartphone and copy it to a UBS drive and include that, too.
+Put them in the box and when it’s got plenty of items in it, tape it up very securely and write a date in the future when you can open it – say, in 10 or 15 years.
 Not only is it fun to collect the items now, it can be really interesting to look through those items in the future, when not only your life has changed, but cultural touchstones have changed as well.

 23. Learn a musical instrument.
 This might not strike you as a free thing to do, but it’s actually surprisingly easy to learn how to play an instrument for free.
 You can often get basic instruments (keyboards, acoustic guitars, and sometimes other things) on Freecycle or Craigslist, plus there are countless opportunities online for basic lessons on how to play any number of instruments, as well as how to read music.
 All it takes to get started is some time and some interest.